Tyler-Fanuele/ToDo/README.md

 ## Using the ToDo tool

 1. ToDo comments:
-	1. Comment "//TODO! 'user message'" for a low priority todo.
+	1. Comment "//TODO! 'user message'" for a low priority task.
-	2. Comment "//TODO!! 'user message'" for a mid priority todo.
+	2. Comment "//TODO!! 'user message'" for a mid priority task.
-	3. Comment "//TODO!!! 'user message'" for a high priority todo.
+	3. Comment "//TODO!!! 'user message'" for a high priority task.
 2. Done comments:
 	1. Change the "//TODO!" comment to "//DONE!" to change check off the task.
 	This works for all levels of tasks.